 Calling those numbers unconscionable and unconstitutional, six so-called “death by incarceration” inmates went to court Wednesday to challenge the state’s policy of denying parole to those sentenced to life in prison for felony murder.

-“In the midst of a global pandemic and the eruption of a renewed and massive national movement for racial justice, now is the time for serious and urgent consideration of plaintiffs’ claim,” the complaint states.
+“In the midst of a global pandemic and the eruption of a renewed and massive national movement for racial justice, now is the time for serious and urgent consideration of plaintiffs’ claim,” the petition states.
 “Rooted in sacrosanct, cross-cultural values of redemption and liberation, plaintiffs request the right to parole eligibility so that they may be assessed as the individuals they are, possessed of dignity and humanity, and may have an opportunity to live outside of prison walls again.”

 Announcing their Commonwealth Court filing this morning in a virtual press conference, attorneys for the inmates note that Pennsylvania has one of the highest life-without-parole populations in the country at 5,200.
 They say an estimated 1,100 people in this group doomed to die behind bars either took a life unintentionally, or not at all.